Angular Momentum Loss Due to Spin-Orbit Effects in the Post-Minkowskian Expansion: Kinematics

 We denote the relative Lorentz factor by

 where $v$ is the spatial velocity of object 1 as measured in the rest frame of object 2 (or vice versa).
-A useful variable in the PN limit is $p_\infty= \sqrt{\sigma^2-1}$.
-It is also convenient to define ``dual'' velocities
+A related variable, which is particularly useful in the PN limit, is $p_\infty= \sqrt{\sigma^2-1}$.
+It is also convenient to define ``dual'' velocities by